CHS Summer Internship in Digital Humanities

-Interns will reside on the CHS campus from June 1-July 31.
-During that time, they will work approximately 20 hours per week, at an hourly rate of $12.00.
-The CHS will provide housing on campus; the units are fully furnished and equipped with necessary household items such as eating utensils, cookware, and linens.
+Interns will reside on the CHS campus from June 3-July 29.
+During that time, they will work approximately 20-22 hours per week, at an hourly rate of $14.00.
+The CHS will provide shared housing on campus; the apartments are fully furnished and equipped with necessary household items such as eating utensils, cookware, and linens.
 The CHS will also provide MacBooks with necessary software installed for interns to use during their time at the CHS.

 Interns will be responsible for the costs of transportation to and from Washington, DC, meals (excluding lunch on weekdays), and incidentals.

-Undergraduate students majoring in any field may apply.
-Knowledge of either ancient or modern Greek is preferred.
-A minimum 3.0 GPA is required.
-No prior experience is necessary for this internship; interns will be trained in all necessary technologies.
+Undergraduate students from US institutions majoring in any field may apply.
+One semester of ancient Greek is required; intermediate knowledge of ancient Greek is strongly preferred.
+A minimum cumulative GPA of 3.0 is required.
+No prior professional experience is necessary for this internship; interns will be trained in all necessary technologies.
 Applicants must demonstrate the internship’s relevance to their studies and future career plans.